 What can I grow on my plot?

-Anything you like really, as long as you keep your site cultivated it's up to you, just go and have some fun and see what's a success (Please see terms & conditions for further information).
+Plots need to have 75% of the area cultivated, just go and have some fun and see what's a success (Please see terms & conditions for further information).
 Talk to the other allotment growers as they will have lots of tips on what grows well in the soil and what crops are best avoided!

 Can I put a shed on my plot or will there be one already there?

 Tenants may have one shed per plot, this must not exceed 6 x 4 in size.
 Only wooden constructions with a pitched roof are permitted.
 Erection of a larger shed or greenhouse will require authorisation from the landlord.

 Will my plot be overgrown when I get it?

 This will depend on how long the site has been empty and what the previous holder was cultivating.
 We advise all interested parties to inspect the site thoroughly to ensure they are happy before they make a commitment.

 Can I keep animals on my allotment plot?